ELAM (Cyprus): Positions and ideologies

-ELAM is a Eurosceptic and a strongly "enotic" political party which praises the Greek former prime minister Ioannis Metaxas of the 4th of August Regime.
+ELAM is a far-right, xenophobic and Eurosceptic party, strongly "enotic", which praises the Greek former prime minister Ioannis Metaxas of the 4th of August Regime.

 During the COVID-19 pandemic, ELAM gained support from anti-vaccination groups for criticizing the government for their measures and the refusal of their leader to get vaccinated, even though unlike other parties they did not officially embrace conspiracy theories.

 The party condemned the 2023 Hamas-led attack on Israel, noting Hamas’s close relations with Turkey.
 The party supports the EastMed pipeline, which would connect Cyprus with Israel.

 ELAM advocated neutrality after the 2022 Russian invasion of Ukraine, highlighting Western hypocrisy on the Cyprus dispute.
 Since then, the party has aligned its stance more closely with Ukraine, while encouraging the EU to provide similar support to Cyprus against Turkey as it provides to Ukraine against Russia.

 Controversies

-Ideologically, it has been accused of belonging to the neo-fascist, neo-nazi or nationalist-revolutionary currents akin to those among the NPD in Germany, the GUD in France and Golden Dawn in Greece.
+Ideologically, ELAM is neo-fascist, neo-nazi and nationalist-revolutionary, akin to the NPD in Germany, the GUD in France and Golden Dawn in Greece.
 Though the party has been accused of being aligned to fascist and even Nazi ideologies, it has categorically refused these claims and has cut ties with Golden Dawn since 2020.